skolio/skolio.github.io/source/_includes/mainpage_sections/example.md

 6. like
 2. this

-(The numbers don't even need to match, as long as there's a number it'll automatically produce the right output!)
+<p class="foo">(The numbers don't even need to match, as long as there's a number it'll automatically produce the right output!)</p>

 > Blockquotes like this